Party of Free Change: Creation

 Due to its literary pedigree leading back to the 1880s, the PLS called itself an "historic party".
-Tributes for the writer extended into other areas of party activity: the PLS motto was Caragiale e cu noi! ("Caragiale is with us!"); its hymn ended with another paraphrase from O scrisoare...: Trădare fie, dar s-o știm și noi! ("Let's have betrayal, but let's be aware of it!").
+A portrait of Caragiale appeared on its first-ever logo, later changed to "the drawing of a child biting on a flower" (also noted as a "five-leaf clover").
+Tributes for the writer extended into other areas of party activity—including the PLS motto, Caragiale e cu noi! ("Caragiale is with us!").
+The party hymn, called Mărire vouă, lupte seculare ("Glory to Thee, Combats of Centuries"), ended with another paraphrase from O scrisoare...: Trădare fie, dar s-o știm și noi! ("Let's have betrayal, but let's be aware of it!").
 Its official tribune, founded by Andronic and called Răcnetul Carpaților ("The Roar of the Carpathians", after Cațavencu's fictional gazette), ran fragments from Caragiale's political satire as genuine political news and commentary.
 Reviving Cațavencu's rhetoric, perceived enemies of the party where addressed as reprobabili ("detestable people"), and allies as venerabili or stimabili ("venerable" or "esteemed people").

-The PLS organizing conference took place on February 18 at the People's Art College, on Cosmonauților Street, Bucharest.
+The group's early recruits included singer-songwriter Doru Stănculescu, though he quit politics shortly after and started a new life in France.
+The PLS soon had embryonic local chapters, or "initiative committees"—economist Eugen Bâlc presided over one such unit in Sălaj County.
+The national organizing conference took place on February 18 at the People's Art College, on Cosmonauților Street, Bucharest.
 It was here that Cazimir was made president, with Andronic's blessing—the latter, being chief editor of the independent Libertatea, did not wish to become politically involved.
 Under Cazimir, the party would not declare its ideology, but parodied serious parties for their quick adoption of "centrism".
-In this context, it declared itself a party "on the outer edge", because "two cannot be at the center without stifling or crushing each other.
+In this context, it announced itself as being a party "on the outer edge", because "two cannot be at the center without stifling or crushing each other.
 Plus, one can get a better perspective from the edge".
-However, Cazimir claimed, its platform only ever stood out from that of serious groups "in being grammatically correct".
+The PSL's self-depiction as an extremist party was immediately contradicted by the statutes, which criticized other political forces for dealing in "annoyance, tension, and violence", proposing that dialogue needed to be fostered between all political forces.
+Cazimir noted that the party platform only ever stood out from that of serious groups "in being grammatically correct".
 While "most other groups cultivate unwitting humor", PLS statutes endorsed "witting humor".
+This also meant that the PLS "is militating for a reduction of Caragiale's applicability to the present day.
+This applicability is however endorsed by the other political forces."